Comedy rock: Later

 Geddy Lee of Rush did a guest appearance on the novelty Take Off, supporting his grade school classmate Rick Moranis.
 The song peaked at number 16 on the Billboard 100 singles chart in March 1982, higher than any of Rush's songs ever charted on the U.S. top 40.
 Despite selling 40 million albums worldwide, Rush's biggest hit on that chart, "New World Man", reached only number 21, and thus "Take Off" was Lee's biggest hit.

 Many bands within the alternative rock and college rock spectrum are known for their incorporation of humorous and satirical songs, with bands such as Barenaked Ladies, Electric Six, Mindless Self Indulgence, They Might Be Giants, the Presidents of the United States of America, Bloodhound Gang, System of a Down, Ween, Weezer, Wheatus and Camper Van Beethoven finding both mainstream and independent success in the United States, as well as successful foreign bands such as Parokya ni Edgar and Knorkator.
-Punk rock and pop punk has made its contribution to the comedy rock ranks, with such bands as the Aquabats, Blink-182, Bowling for Soup, Patent Pending, Dead Kennedys, the Dead Milkmen, Macc Lads, the Meatmen, the Radioactive Chicken Heads and the Vandals.
+Punk rock and pop punk has made its contribution to the comedy rock ranks, with such bands as the Aquabats, Blink-182, Bowling for Soup, Patent Pending, Dead Kennedys, the Dead Milkmen, Macc Lads, the Meatmen, Mojo Nixon, the Radioactive Chicken Heads and the Vandals.

-Heavy metal has also produced many humor-oriented and satirical bands, including Green Jellÿ, Lawnmower Deth, Massacration, M.O.D., Big Dumb Face, Electric Callboy, Primus, Nanowar of Steel, J.B.O., Psychostick, Ludichrist, Bad News, Spinal Tap, Okilly Dokilly and Scatterbrain, whose comedic shtick mostly revolves around parodying heavy metal clichés and ironically spoofing the seriousness of many traditional metal bands, while other bands such as Gwar, Lordi, Knorkator and Rosemary's Billygoat utilize outrageous costumes and over-the-top stage shows.
+Heavy metal has also produced many humor-oriented and satirical bands, including Green Jellÿ, Lawnmower Deth, Massacration, M.O.D., Big Dumb Face, Electric Callboy, Primus, Nanowar of Steel, J.B.O., Psychostick, Ludichrist, Bad News, Spinal Tap, Okilly Dokilly, Scatterbrain and Infant Annihilator, whose comedic shtick mostly revolves around parodying heavy metal clichés and ironically spoofing the seriousness of many traditional metal bands, while other bands such as Gwar, Lordi, Knorkator and Rosemary's Billygoat utilize outrageous costumes and over-the-top stage shows.
 The virtual band Dethklok is a death metal spoof featured in the Adult Swim animated TV show Metalocalypse, and their album The Dethalbum debuted at No. 21 on the Billboard Top 200 list.
-"Pizza" by Attila has 3.2 million views on YouTube as of June 2023.